metanyx/metanyx/sdimage/README.md

 Building an SD image for the Olimex OLinuXino A20 LIME
 ------------------------------------------------------

-This has been written for a Debian host.
+This has been written for a Debian sid host.

 Perform all steps as an unprivileged local user, except where noted